tormath1/sysext-tutorial/hands-on-2/README.md

-# Hands-on 2: Build a simple sysext on Flatcar Container Linux
+# Hands-on 2: Build a sysext for CRI-O for Flatcar Container Linux

 [![asciicast](https://asciinema.org/a/707977.svg)](https://asciinema.org/a/707977)